-For each article in an Evidence Map, ASHA provides the citation; type of document (e.g., guideline, review, or study); description of the document, including the population(s) studied; specific assessments/interventions/service delivery considerations addressed; intended target audience; and specific recommendations or conclusions pertaining directly to speech-language pathology or audiology practices.
+For each article in an Evidence Map, ASHA provides the citation; type of document (e.g., guideline, systematic review, or ASHA policy document); description of the document, including the population(s) studied; specific assessments/interventions/service delivery considerations addressed; intended target audience; and specific recommendations or conclusions pertaining directly to speech-language pathology or audiology practices.
 Depending on the type of document, the description may also include levels of evidence or evidence ratings provided by the authors or guideline development group.

 What is the difference between a conclusion and a recommendation?

 summarizes the findings of a systematic review and discusses the interpretation of the findings beyond what is reported statistically.
 Systematic reviews provide conclusions about the body of scientific evidence and describe the extent to which various assessment, treatment, or service delivery approaches are supported by the evidence, but typically stop short of making specific recommendations for clinical practice.
 A recommendation

 states what should or should not be done in clinical practice.
 Guidelines provide recommendations based on the body of evidence or based on consensus from experts in the field.